yannkindelberger/acmeair-driver/README.md

 ## Run the Workload using the JMeter GUI

-Note: Alays wun jmeter with
+Note: Always run jmeter with
 ```
 -DusePureIDs=true
 ```